Understand npm concepts

 , npx had been rewritten to use npm exec

-under the hood in a backwards compatible way.
+under the hood in a backwards compatible way, and the standalone npx

 npm link